-- We schedule a walk-through of the project space with our subcontractors.
+- We schedule a walk-through of the project space with our Trade Partners.
 They can provide insight into any unforeseen issues.

 - Perspectives (2 dimensional representation of a 3D image) or 3D renderings of your project are created and shared either in person or virtually (using screen sharing via video conferencing).